 Next, try to determine how much opportunity the client has to grow or how connected this client may be.

-• Does the client have a solid network of decision makers that she can introduce me to?
+• Does the client have a solid network of decision makers that they can introduce me to?

 • Is the client’s company growing and expanding?